 - 1. The general land use pattern in the municipality is rural in nature, including many wooded/forested areas.
 Certain parts of these areas are managed and/or actively cultivated/forested.
 Limited residential, seasonal residential, and lakeshore/waterfront residential is distributed throughout the Township generally along Township roads (permanent and/or seasonal).
 Additionally, there are several aggregate-extraction uses located within the community. - 2.
 There are no village or equivalent settlement areas within the boundaries of the Township. - 3.
 The Villages of Sundridge and South River provide commercial/retail and related services/uses for Township residents. - 4.
 New development in the municipality shall be serviced by private water supply and sewage disposal systems or any equivalent system(s) satisfactory to the Health Unit, the North Bay-Mattawa Conservation Authority and other applicable authoritative agencies and where it has been demonstrated that site conditions are suitable for the long-term provision of such services with no negative impacts. - 5.
-The foregoing policy would not prohibit the Township from establishing municipal systems provided such facilities are in keeping with the policies of this Plan. - Population growth over the Census period of 2006 to 2011 in the Township has been limited.
-The 2012 population (permanent residents) was approximately 280.
-Similar population growth is anticipated for the duration of the term of the Plan. - 7.
+The foregoing policy would not prohibit the Township from establishing municipal systems provided such facilities are in keeping with the policies of this Plan. - 6.
+Population change over the Census period of 2016 to 2021 in the Township was negative.
+The 2016 population (permanent residents) was approximately 304.
+That dropped to 293 in 2021. - 7.
 The Plan is comprised of various sections, including: - Rural - Shoreline Residential - Aerodrome Special Policy Area - Aggregate Sites Authorized Active - Wetlands, water courses, natural heritage